nagasudhirpulla/taming_python/blog/skills/flask_blueprints.md

 <a href="{{url_for('authors.list')}}">Authors</a>
 </html>
 ```
 * In the above example, the URL to the flask route function `getItem` within the same blueprint can be generated using `url_for('.getItem')`.
-Hence relative URLs with in the same blueprint can be generated using the '.' notataion.
+Hence relative URLs with in the same blueprint can be generated using the '.' notation.
 * The

 ### static/styles/theme.css file